 My family always requests a big batch of candied nuts each Christmas too.
 I made these yesterday.
 These taste fresh for weeks, so it’s one less thing to do right before we go!

 Over the weekend, I tried my hand at a new chocolate chip muffin recipe.
-I won’t post it on my blog, but all I did was replace blueberries with chocolate chips in this muffin recipe.
+I won’t post it on my blog, but all I did was replace blueberries with chocolate chips in this blueberry muffins recipe.
 Literally the same exact muffin, streusel on top and all.
 We LOVED these.
 If you need an easy sweet for Christmas brunch, definitely try these out.
 I’ll make them again for Christmas Eve brunch.

 This candy cane fudge stays soft for days, so I made a batch on Sunday for this coming weekend.
 It’s so simple; one of those shortcut fudge recipes.
 No candy thermometer, just a few simple pantry staples like chocolate chips, sweetened condensed milk, and candy canes.